abronner/elasticsearch-monitoring/README.md

 ## Todo
 * Split the graphs, maybe a high level page and then subpages for OS, Memory/Heap, ES specifics etc.
-* Move the index creation script to an uploaded mapping.
 * Should this be a plugin instead?